UP

 • active in Delft c.
 1653–c.
 1663

-Best known for his complex interior spaces and sun-drenched courtyards, de Hooch's command of perspective and responsiveness to light was unprecedented.
+Best known for his complex interior spaces and sun-drenched courtyards, De Hooch's command of perspective and responsiveness to light was unprecedented.
 His works, generally small, exhibit an exceptionally refined observation of the unnoticed details of everyday living.
 His sophisticated treatment of light is comparable, if not superior in certain instances, to that of Vermeer.
-However, his figures, except for those in the best works of the Delft period, although they are never displeasing, do appear angular and rather like wooden puppets.
+However, his figures, except for those in the best works of the Delft period, although they appear angular, resembling wooden puppets, yet are never displeasing.
 On the other hand, their seeming clumsiness is a large part of the unpretentious charm of the scenes.
-De Hooch's technique, while eminently functional, is nonetheless below par when compared to that of the most technically sophisticated painters of the School of Delft, to say nothing of the Leiden fijnschilders (fine painters) who brought oil painting technique to its apogee.
-Whatever intellectual lacunae or technical insufficiencies the grouping of figures in de Hooch's interiors might betray, by comparison, Vermeer's compositions appear staged.
-It is precisely this quality that has drawn so much attention to Vermeer in the twentieth century.
-Moreover, de Hooch's brush handling is often less than elegant, yet his mode of description is both descriptive and evocative.
+De Hooch's technique, while functional, may not reach the technical heights the most technically sophisticated painters of the School of Delft, to say nothing of the Leiden fijnschilders (fine painters) who brought oil painting technique to its apogee.

 De Hooch and Vermeer